jrestall/remix-kit/README.md

 - An extensible compiler and hooks system gives you complete control.
   - Use [hooks](packages/remix-schema/src/types/hooks.ts) from custom modules to extend any part of the build process.
   - Benefit from the large ecosystem of vite plugins.
-- Easy to use CLI for development, build and previews.
+- Easy to use CLI `remix-kit` for development, build, previews and more.
+- Top-level `await` support, hierarchy based `remix.config.js`, `.remixignore` and much more!.

 #### Future Roadmap
+- Separate client/server development architecture using vite-node for better web worker support.
-- Module federation support with built-in async entry points and [vite-module-federation](https://github.com/gioboa/vite-module-federation).
+- Module federation DX enhancements with built-in async entry points for use with [gioboa/vite-module-federation](https://github.com/gioboa/vite-module-federation) or [originjs/vite-module-federation](https://github.com/originjs/vite-plugin-federation).
 - Library compilation mode.
 Bundle your entire website functionality as modules for npm distribution and easy inclusion in other Remix websites.

 ### Packages